spotlightpa/poor-richard/content/news/2023-06-30-SPLSENBUD.md

 It would give between $2,500 and $15,000 per year in state-funded vouchers to eligible students, depending on grade and whether the student needed special education services.
 That money could be used only for tuition at a nonpublic school, or on associated fees, including special education expenses.

-Students would be eligible if they attend public schools categorized as “<a href="https://casetext.com/statute/pennsylvania-statutes/statutes-unconsolidated/title-24-ps-education/chapter-1-public-school-code-of-1949/article-xx-b-educational-tax-credits/section-20-2002-b-definitions">low-achieving</a>” — that is, in the bottom 15% in reading and math scores among schools of their kind.
+Students would be eligible if they live in the attendance area of a public school categorized as “<a href="https://casetext.com/statute/pennsylvania-statutes/statutes-unconsolidated/title-24-ps-education/chapter-1-public-school-code-of-1949/article-xx-b-educational-tax-credits/section-20-2002-b-definitions">low-achieving</a>” — that is, in the bottom 15% in reading and math scores among schools of its kind.
 The funds would be limited to children whose families make less than 250% of <a href="https://aspe.hhs.gov/topics/poverty-economic-mobility/poverty-guidelines">federal poverty guidelines</a>.
 A family of four, for instance, would have to make less than $75,000 annually to qualify.

 The scholarships would begin in the 2024-25 school year, and be awarded on a first-come, first-served basis to eligible students who apply.
 Preference would be given in subsequent years to children who had already received a scholarship.